2025 brought some important changes to the GRESB Real Estate Assessment.

 When nature-related risks go unchecked, it can have serious consequences for your property.

 Reputational risk plays a role, too.
-If your assets could be harming the environment and you don’t have an action plan to reduce that harm, your stakeholders will take notice.
+If your real estate assets could be harming the environment and you don’t have an action plan to reduce that harm, your stakeholders will take notice.
 A solid strategy will help safeguard your good reputation.

 Waiting to implement a biodiversity strategy may put you at risk of regulatory fines down the line.
 The TNFD’s recommendations are not mandatory right now.
 But with future regulations looking likely – why not be proactive and manage risks to your assets now?